pivotal/docs-tap/cloud-native-runtimes/how-to-guides/observability.hbs.md

 1. Deploy the Wavefront Proxy.
    For more information about Wavefront proxies, see [Install and Manage Wavefront Proxies](https://docs.wavefront.com/proxies_installing.html).

-2. Configure the namespace where the Wavefront Proxy was deployed with proper credentials to its image registry.
+2. Configure the namespace where the Wavefront Proxy was deployed with proper credentials to its container image registry.

    The following example uses the Namespace Provisioner package to automatically configure namespaces labeled with `apps.tanzu.vmware.com/tap-ns`.